lesunb/XMIToPRISM/README.md

 ## Annotate the probabilities and Export the XMI file of your diagram

-Follow the instructions for your tool inside the folder "docs/UML Tools Instructions".
+Follow the instructions for your tool inside the folder "docs/UML Modeling Tools Instructions".

 ## Run the JAR file via terminal